 The other members of his mercenary group showed themselves.
 The man in ragged clothing approached his comrade.

 "See?
 There was nothing to worry about!"
 The confidence in his voice was a far cry from how it shivered mere moments ago.

 "That is why we shouldn't trust rumors!
 How can an ordinary party like them beat hundreds of mercenaries?
 I mean, even monsters can't kill them?
 Look at them!"
 The guy in armor started to feel like having brought about forty of his men to ambush the party in front of him was a waste of time.
 He could identify their job classes because of their clothes and weapons.
-There was a girl wearing a mage's hat.
-The other girl was wearing clothing from the clergy.
-There was a guy wearing blue metal armor and the mercenary thought that guy was a knight for sure.
-The other guy had a bow behind his back so he definitely must have been an archer, he thought.
-The last guy was the one he wasn't sure of.
-A merchant, perhaps, was his conclusion.
+There was a cute girl with shoulder-length blue hair, having an eerily cheerful smile in her face and donning a mage's hat.
+The other beautiful girl, with long pinkish hair and pale skin, was wearing clothing from the clergy, thus making her a priestess.
+There was a lean guy with brown hair wearing bluish metal armor that seemed too heavy for him and the mercenary decided that guy was a knight for sure.
+The slightly taller guy, with combed back green hair and a vacant look on his face, had a bow behind his back so he definitely must have been an archer, he thought.
+Then the young looking man with golden hair and a scared expression was perhaps a merchant in the mercenary's mind.

 "Let's just finish this and get our money."
 The armored mercenary raised his sword to signal his men.
 "Kill—" The mage suddenly ran towards the woods.
 It took the mercenaries by surprise.
 "Huh?
 Where is she going?
 Go after her!"
 About ten men followed after her.

 The other party members dispersed to different directions, except for the priestess.
 The remaining mercenaries followed them.
 The armored mercenary was left behind to deal with the priestess.